 Manatee County government personnel operate the Lena Road Landfill.
 The County requires at least one trained landfill operator certified in accordance with F.A.C., Chapter 62-701.500 (1) and one spotter at the working face at all times during waste disposal operations.
-The spotter is responsible for guiding vehicles and for assisting code enforcement with enforcing provisions for controlling the waste received.
+The spotter is responsible for guiding vehicles and for assisting with control of the waste received.
 An example of a typical workweek staff schedule is shown in Figure K-1.